Second Sermon in a Three-Part Series: Parables – Stories that Read Us

 On top of that, her car had broken down, and she had no money for repairs.
 Without a car, she couldn’t look for a new job.
 One thing had piled on top of another until she was overwhelmed with hardship.
 She felt like the world was out to get her.
 “How can God let this happen?” she asked me.
 “What have I done to deserve this?”

 Such a moment isn’t always the perfect time to point out that actually, none of us are good, all of us deserve far worse than we get out of life.
 We are all broken sinners.
 And it isn’t usually a good time to go into a long explanation of theodicy, that fancy theological word for the question, “Why does God allow evil in the world?”
-People like this young mother don’t come to me looking for a judgmental sermon.
+People like this young mother don’t come to a pastor looking for a judgmental sermon.
 They come looking for a glimmer of hope.

 Yet here was Jesus, looking and sounding very much like he might just be the One for whom they’d been waiting, telling them stories about farming!
 Who cares about weed control, when your world is falling down around your ears?
-“Let anyone with ears listen,” Jesus says, and we are reminded that these parables are more than entertaining stories.

-They are stories that read us.
+“Let anyone with ears listen,” Jesus says, and we have to realize these parables are more than entertaining stories.
 How we hear them depends on the condition of our hearts and minds.
 Wherever we may be in our journey of faith, these stories speak directly to us in our current circumstance.

 We probably shouldn’t concern ourselves too much with what Jesus doesn’t say, but I think it might be good to remember that the field is God’s, and God will continue to nurture and care for his kingdom, while the devil does nothing to support or care for the seeds he sows.

-There are also varying interpretations of the field itself – while Jesus says it is “the world” some consider the later explanation, where the angels collect the causes of evil and all evildoers “out of the kingdom” as an indication that this is really about evil growing alongside faithful members of the church.
-But Jesus does not equate the church with God’s kingdom.[2]
+There are also varying interpretations of the field itself – while Jesus says it is “the world,” some consider the later explanation, where the angels collect the causes of evil and all evildoers “out of the kingdom” as an indication that this is really about evil growing alongside faithful members of the church.
+But Jesus does not necessarily equate the church with God’s kingdom.[2]

 Sometimes, weeds are too big to be pulled – their roots have intertwined with the roots of the good plants, and pulling up one will also uproot the other.